 Discover how firms saw an average net ROI increase of 598% by automating expense management features and how to apply those processes to your firm.

 This session is dedicated to the possibility that professionals can greatly increase the value they provide to their customers if they hone their skills at asking better, more effective questions.
 Developing and enhancing this skill is not easy because it requires us to rethink the paradigms and prejudices of the past.
-If you would like to contribute to a conversation about this topic, please join Ed Kless, Sage senior director of partner development and strategy.
+If you would like to contribute to a conversation about this topic, please join Thomas Casey, Sage for this great session.

 Speaker: Samantha Mansfield, CPA.COM